 The Quantum Universe is also infused with an abundance of anecdotal stories about many of the remarkable physicists who have contributed to our understanding of the world and universe—Albert Einstein, Richard Feynman, Wolfgang Pauli, Werner Heisenberg, Paul Dirac, William Shockley, Peter Higgs, and even Subrahmanyan Chandrasekhar, the Indian mathematician whose astounding calculations in 1930 determined the largest possible mass of a star before it would begin to die.

 Cox and Forshaw are meticulous in systematically enumerating the progress made in physics since Sir Isaac Newton began his explanations of gravity, all the way to the modern-day discoveries of the LHC (Large Hadron Collider), String Theory, and QFT (Quantum Field Theory).

 This comprehensive and accessible book will entice science-curious readers—even those without a strong background in math or physics—to explore and better understand the quantum world.

-A freelance writer residing in Grand Rapids, Michigan.
+Carl Conrad is a freelance writer residing in Grand Rapids, Michigan.